Distractions pursue us daily. Distractions kill passion and lead to chaos!

 Number Two.
 Resource Management

-Remember, the first point in Three Thoughts to Provoke?
+Remember the first point in Three Thoughts to Provoke?
 We have finite resources.
-We learned last week about building margin into our day.
+Last week, we learned about building margin into our day.
 The next step would be to have a cycle where we put blinders on.
-The first step is to turn off the email and the phones.
+The first step is to turn off email and phone calls.

 “Working hard for something we don’t care about is called stress.
 Working hard for something we love is called passion.”